ischurov/ilya.schurov.com-hugo-academic/content/post/adjoint-method/index.md

 $$
 {{< /math >}}

-A useful illustration of this approximation is given on [Figure 1](#figure-ill-deriv): for map from $\mathbb R$ to $\mathbb R$, the length of an image of the small segment is approximately equal to the derivative multiplied by the length of the segment itself.
+A useful illustration of this approximation is given on [Figure 1](#figure-ill-deriv): for a map from $\mathbb R$ to $\mathbb R$, the length of an image of the small segment is approximately equal to the derivative multiplied by the length of the segment itself.
 If we replace segments with vectors based at $x$, the same illustration will work for multidimensional case.

 {{< figure src="/img/adjoint-state/backprop-14.svg" width="90%" title="Figure 1.
 Illustration of a derivative" id="ill-deriv" >}}

 In a special case when $m=1$, the derivative is a matrix with 1 row, i.e. it is a vector-row.
 In this case we also call it a *gradient* of $f$ and denote by {{< math >}}$\nabla_{\!x} f(x)${{< /math >}}.
-(Strictly speaking, one should call this vector-row differential, not gradient, because it is a covector, and gradient is a vector, but we'll discuss the difference between them next time.)
+(Strictly speaking, one should call this vector-row differential, not gradient, because it is a covector, and the gradient is a vector, but we'll discuss the difference between them next time.)

-Let us also recall the well-known [chain rule](https://en.wikipedia.org/wiki/Chain_rule) that simply says that derivative of a composition $g\circ f$ is a product (i.e. composition) of the derivatives:
+Let us also recall the well-known [chain rule](https://en.wikipedia.org/wiki/Chain_rule) that simply says that the derivative of a composition $g\circ f$ is a product (i.e. composition) of the derivatives:

 {{< math >}}$$
 \begin{equation}